dojscart/remote-payments-developer-docs/docs-site/docs/accept-payments/checkout-page/step-by-step-guide.md

 See the [API reference](/api#operation/PaymentIntents_CreatePaymentIntent) for a complete list of parameters that can be used for payment intent creation.

 ### Step 2.
-Redirect your customer to Dojo online checkout page
+Redirect your customer to Dojo Checkout Page

 After receiving the request, Dojo creates a payment intent and returns its unique id: